BrandonFromKansas/reading-notes/code-201/reading04-html-links-js-functions-css-layout.md

   * A friend of mine who is actually a software developer now started his tech journey at a startup company working a recruiter.
 He said that he was lucky and was able to get some inside knowledge of how the whole job interview process goes for someone in the tech industry.
 It was also in that positon that he learned the importance of keeping a professional appearance on his LinkedIn page (and all other social media accouts).
 Even with the inside knowledge, he said that is can be a tough industry to break into but with proper guidance and practice, a developer can be more than well prepared for when that time comes.
 It was honestly one of the biggest reasons that I chose Code Fellows and I need to keep that in mind when working on the coaching assignents.

+## Things I Want to Know More About
+- When I have my Coaching Career meeting on Friday, I want to specifically ask about how his collaboration experience has been while working in the industry.